jc141x/rum/README.md

 # Rum
-Libre game launcher for GNU/Linux hackers.
+Libre game launcher for GNU/Linux hackers powered by [Tauri](https://tauri.studio).

 Developed by the johncena141 hacker group from 1337x.
 For questions or contribution, talk with us on [Matrix](https://matrix.to/#/!SlYhhmreXjJylcsjfn:tedomum.net?via=matrix.org&via=tedomum.net).